Get Organized: What Documents to Keep, Shed, and Shred

 May 8, 2020

-We know the Coronavirus has impacted everyone in ways that were unimaginable just a couple of months ago.
+We know the Coronavirus has impacted everyone in ways that were unimaginable just a few months ago.
 This post is the third in a series designed to help you make the most of this challenging time.
-You can read the first post here, and the second post here.
+You can read prior posts in the Coronavirus Resources section of the SWP Blog.

 As the days, weeks, and months start to run together, we’ve found more and more time on our hands around the house.
 This “downtime” is a great opportunity to connect with family and loved ones, but it’s also an opportunity to organize the important documents that make up your financial life.